+According to Medscape, the findings from an earlier large phase 2b trial proved that the investigative drug can help significantly reduce symptoms of acute psychosis following 4 weeks of usage.
 At the same time, the drug shows no side effects when compared to a placebo, as the Institute of Psychiatric Services (IPS) revealed at the Mental Health Services 2016 Conference.

+Although the drug was very well tolerated during a second phase 3 study, clinicians found no difference in efficacy in comparison to a placebo.
 Essentially, Christoph Correll, MD, the lead investigator, explains how the dopamine blockers in the drug functions for acutely ill patients, and how the drug behaved similarly to risperidone — a commonly prescribed atypical antipsychotic drug.

 Dr. Correll also stated: “But the uniqueness of this medication is that it actually has placebo-like tolerability except for a bit of sedation, and even in the most recent phase 3 study, where neither the 60-mg nor the 120-mg dose of ITI-007 separated from placebo, there was again a placebo-level side effect profile and significantly fewer side effects than risperidone.”